 On this date in the history of our hometown . . . the 25th day of January . . . in the year 1885 . . .
 Dr. Milton Antony dies in Rockdale, Milam County, Texas.
-He is buried in the Old City Cemetery, which is just out of sight at the bottom edge of this postcard.
+He is buried in the Old City Cemetery, which is just out of sight at the bottom edge of the postcard in this collage.

 Dr. Milton Antony, Jr. was a Confederate Surgeon in Brazoria County, Texas during the war between the states, then relocated to Milam County, Texas where he was the third Postmaster in Rockdale, serving 06 June 1876 to 26 April 1877 (which was one month after the entire wooden portion of Rockdale burned).
 He was a practicing physician in both Cameron and Rockdale.
 A Henry family reunion write-up in a 1931 edition of The Rockdale Reporter states that --

 On Oct.
 3, 1876, the Henrys [i.e., William Paschal Henry (1836-1912) and Josephine Wingfield Henry nee Davis (1842-1899)] arrived in Rockdale to visit a sister and family of the Mrs. Henry's, it being Dr. and Mrs. M. F. Anthony, who at that time had the post office and drug store combined on the corner where the Wolf Hotel now stands.